Administrative Procedures for Physical Resources

 - Misrepresenting one's identity or relationship to the College when obtaining or using College computers or networks.

-- Exporting software, technical information, encryption software or technology, in violation of international or regional export control laws.
+- Exporting software, technical information, encryption software or technology that violates local, regional, international or export control laws.

-- Introduction of malicious programs into the network or servers (e.g., viruses, worms, Trojan horses, e-mail bombs, etc.).
+- Introduction of malicious programs into the network or servers (e.g., viruses, worms, Trojan horses, phishing, etc.).

 - Using an MVCC computing asset to actively engage in procuring or transmitting material that is in violation of anti-pornography, sexual harassment, libel, slander or hostile workplace laws in the user's local jurisdiction.